Wright leads Georgia Tech’s inside force in win over BC

+BOSTON (AP) — Georgia Tech’s big men heard the pregame message and took care of things in the paint against Boston College.

-BOSTON (AP) — Moses Wright scored 18 points and grabbed 10 rebounds to lead Georgia Tech to a 71-52 victory over Boston College on Saturday night.
+Moses Wright scored 18 points and grabbed 10 rebounds to lead Georgia Tech to a 71-52 victory over BC on Saturday night.

 James Banks III and Jordan Usher each added 13 points for Georgia Tech (8-8, 3-3 Atlantic Coast Conference), which had lost three of its last five games.